robotdotnet/NetworkTables/Readme.md

 * .NET Standard 1.3 or higher:
   * System.Net.NameResolution
   * System.ComponentModel.EventBasedAsync
-Xamarin is supported, however see below for issue and workaround

 Supported Platforms - NetworkTables.Core
 ----------------------------------------
 * .NET 4.5.1 or higher
 * .NET Standard 1.5
 * Since this uses a native library, only the platforms listed below are supported
   * Windows x86 and amd64
   * Linux x86 and amd64
   * Mac OS x86 and x86-64
   * RoboRio (Soft Float Arm v7)

 Installation
 ------------
 When you create a WPILib robot project using our VisualStudio extension, NetworkTables.Core will automatically be installed.

 For new installs, see the badges at the top for NuGet packages.

+Note that Xamarin requires 4.1.2 minimum in order to work directly from NuGet.
+If you require support for older versions, you need to download and manually use the .NET 4.5.1 library, as Xamarin by default will attempt to use the Net Standard build and then error on build.
+Note that only Android has been tested, but iOS should work without issue.

 License